gggonzalez03/umpire-ai/README.md

   :white_check_mark: Connect two MPU6050 Inertial Measurement Units (IMUs) through I2C bus
   :white_check_mark:Develop algorithm to capture relevant data when an acceleration threshold is hit due to a ball hitting the table
   :white_check_mark:Save 100 data points into a file for each hit (See "Data Collection" section)
-  :large_blue_circle: Calibrate the IMUs only when the table is parallel to the ground
-  :large_blue_circle: Stop calibration when the table is folded (perpendicular to the ground)
 * Microcontroller (ESP32)
   :white_check_mark: Bringup device with FreeRTOS
 * Table Tennis Game Mechanics Algorithm
   :white_check_mark: Implement game mechanics state machine
-  :white_circle: Decide when a point should be awarded and to whom (there are still some table tennis rules not taken into consideration)
+  :white_check_mark: Decide when a point should be awarded and to whom (there are still some table tennis rules not taken into consideration)
   :white_check_mark: Allow game resets
   :red_circle: Award point immediately to the other side when there is a double bounce on one side
 * Bluetooth Low Energy